gabrielbvargas/better-workspaces/README.md

 the current workspace.
 For this script to work, you will need both wmctrl and xdotool.
 Get them by typping in the terminal: sudo apt-get install wmctrl xdotool
+To run the program, double click it, or run in terminal: python3 workspaces